mo1234-bit/Digital-Front-End-DFE-Filter-Array/README.md

 | Coefficient format | s16.15 |
 | Accumulator width | 72 bits |

-The FIR block dominates area because it uses a highly parallel datapath.
+The FIR filter is implemented using a highly parallel architecture to maximize throughput and simplify timing closure.

 ### Asynchronous FIFO